Updated by Dr. Catalin Barboianu

 This is the most common meaning, as it refers to the mathematical chances or likelihood of a particular bet being successful.
 This probability can be precisely computed given the characteristics of the game and bet.
 It is typically expressed numerically as a fraction (e.g. 1/4), percentage (e.g. 25%), or in ratio format (e.g. 3:1).

-Identifying wagers with odds tilted in your favour gives you an initial edge, but that probability must be balanced against the low expected reward.
+Identifying wagers with odds tilted in your favour gives you an initial edge.
+But that probability must be balanced against the low expected reward.
 Blindly chasing high winning chances without accounting for the full context can lead players astray, so be careful.

-The house edge refers to the average percentage of money retained by the casino for a particular game or bet, while the average return is what is left for the players (average return = 1 - house edge).
 The average return is known as the ‘return to player’ (RTP) in the case of slots.
-Mathematically, the average return and house edge are complementary, that is, the house edge is one (or 100%) minus the payback percentage returned to players, meaning that if a game pays out 90% of bets to players on average, the house edge is 10%.
+Mathematically, the average return and house edge are complementary.
+The house edge is one (or 100%) minus the payback percentage returned to players.
+This means that if a game pays out 90% of bets to players on average, the house edge is 10%.
 As such, the lower the house edge, the higher the expected long-term return.

 This is how much a winning bet pays out relative to the original stake wagered.
 It is represented as a multiplier "X to Y", e.g. a 35 to 1 payout means a winning £1 bet will pay out £35 net.